carloscasalar/pdf2md-ocr/README.md

 - Models are stored in `~/Library/Caches/datalab/models/` (macOS) or equivalent cache directory on your OS
 - Uses platformdirs to determine the appropriate cache location for your system
+- To clear the cache, simply delete the cache directory (it will be re-downloaded on next run)

 Subsequent runs will be much faster since the models are already cached.